lmlnemesis/waes/README.md

 Will be nice add swagger for expose the endpoint documentation.
 Add mapstruct for convert entities in dtos.
 Add more integration tests.
+Update endpoint to make it plural as is recommended by convention.